MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

     For more information about Dockerfile syntax, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 1. Confirm the image was built.
-Expand the **IMAGES** section of the Docker extension and look for the recently built extension.
+Expand the **IMAGES** section of the Docker extension and look for the recently built image.
 The name of the container image is "msdocspythoncontainerwebapp", which is set in the *.vscode/tasks.json* file.

     :::image type="content" source="./media/tutorial-container-web-app/visual-studio-code-docker-extension-view-images.png" lightbox="./media/tutorial-container-web-app/visual-studio-code-docker-extension-view-images.png" alt-text="A screenshot that shows how to confirm the built image in Visual Studio Code." :::